 Bathroom Renovation Permits in Vancouver, BC: When You Need One

 Not every bathroom update needs a permit.
-However, plumbing moves, electrical changes, ventilation upgrades, and layout modifications often do.
-Use this guide to understand what typically requires approval in Vancouver, what usually does not, and how to keep your project inspection-ready.
+However, plumbing moves, electrical changes, ventilation upgrades, wet-area changes, and layout modifications often do.
+Use this guide to understand what typically requires approval in Vancouver, what usually does not, and how to keep your bathroom project inspection-ready.

 Do You Need a Permit for a Bathroom Renovation in Vancouver?

-In most cases, permits are tied to safety systems: plumbing, electrical, ventilation, and structural or layout changes.
-If you are unsure, confirm with your municipality and (for condos) your strata.
+In most cases, permits are tied to safety systems: plumbing, electrical, ventilation, structural changes, and sometimes wet-area assemblies.
+If you are unsure, confirm with your municipality and, for condos, your strata before work begins.

 Permit Likely Required

-- Moving or adding plumbing (sink, toilet, tub, shower, drains)
+- Moving or adding plumbing such as sink, toilet, tub, shower, or drain locations

-- Electrical changes (new circuits, heated floors, fan or lighting relocation)
+- Electrical changes such as new circuits, heated floors, fan relocation, or lighting relocation

-- Ventilation changes (new fan, ducting changes, routing changes)
+- Ventilation changes such as new fan installation, ducting changes, or routing changes

-- Layout changes (moving walls, doorways, niches, windows)
+- Layout changes such as moving walls, doorways, niches, or windows

-- Condo or strata renovations requiring written approvals
+- Condo or strata renovations requiring written approvals, documentation, and scheduling

 Permit Often Not Required

-- Replacing fixtures in the same location (no plumbing relocation)
+- Replacing fixtures in the same location with no plumbing relocation

-- Cosmetic updates like paint, trim, mirrors, hardware
+- Cosmetic updates like paint, trim, mirrors, and hardware

 What Usually Triggers Bathroom Permits in Vancouver

-Permits are most commonly triggered when a renovation changes plumbing, electrical, ventilation, or structural elements, or when wet-area assemblies are modified.
+Permits are most commonly triggered when a renovation changes plumbing, electrical, ventilation, structural elements, or wet-area assemblies.
+The safest approach is to confirm requirements before opening walls or relocating services.

 Plumbing & Drainage